eKatsiouri/animal-adoption-app/README.md

 Administrators can manage the list of animals here, including adding, editing, or removing animals from the system.
 ![Manage Animals](./images/ManageAnimals.JPG)
-This page allows administrators to review all pending adoption requests.
+Review all pending adoption requests.
 ![Manage Adoptions](./images/ManagaAdoptions.JPG)
 Administrators can update the status of adoption requests ( Pending, Approved, Rejected).
 ![Change Adoption Request Status](./images/ChangeAdoptionRequestStatus.JPG)